Evangeline Walton: Writings

 Walton is best known for her four novels retelling the Welsh Mabinogi.

 She published her first volume in 1936 under the publisher's title of The Virgin and the Swine.
 Although receiving warm praise from John Cowper Powys, the book sold poorly and none of the other novels in the series reached print at the time.
-Rediscovered by Ballantine's Adult Fantasy series in 1970, it was reissued as The Island of the Mighty.
+It was rediscovered by Ballantine's Adult Fantasy series in 1970, and reissued as The Island of the Mighty.

 Editors at Ballantine were unaware that she was still alive, till she got in touch and sent them a second novel that had been left unfinished when the first failed to sell.
-This appeared as The Children of Llyr in 1971.
-It was followed by The Song of Rhiannon in 1972 and Prince of Annwn in 1974.
-All four novels were published in a single volume as The Mabinogion Tetralogy in 2002 by Overlook Press.
+This appeared as The Children of Llyr (1971).
+It was followed by The Song of Rhiannon (1972) and Prince of Annwn (1974).
+All four novels were published in a single volume as The Mabinogion Tetralogy (2002) by Overlook Press.
 The four novels are translated and available in several European languages.
 The rights to Walton’s Mabinogi work were purchased by Stevie Nicks in the hopes of bringing the epic to the big screen.

 Walton's Witch House was written in the mid- to late-1930s and published in 1945 as the first volume in “The Library of Arkham House Novels of Fantasy and Terror”.
 It is an occult horror story set in New England.
 In 1956, she published The Cross and the Sword, a historical novel set during the Danish conquest of England and the destruction of its Celtic culture.

-In 1983, Walton published The Sword is Forged, the first of a planned Theseus trilogy.
+In 1983, Walton published The Sword Is Forged, the first of a planned Theseus trilogy.
 Walton had completed the trilogy in the late 1940s but the publication by Mary Renault of her Theseus novels in 1958 and 1962 kept Walton from publishing her own.
 The remaining two novels in the trilogy remain unpublished.

 Walton published several short stories.
 The best-known of these are “Above Ker-Is” (1980), “The Judgement of St. Yves” (1981) and “The Mistress of Kaer-Mor” (1980).
-She also wrote seven unpublished novels, several volumes of unpublished short stories, poems and a verse play.
-Some of these works have been published posthumously - see bibliography below.
+She also wrote seven unpublished novels, several volumes of unpublished short stories, poems, and a verse play.
+Some of these works have been published posthumously: See bibliography below.

 Currently Douglas A. Anderson is the agent for Walton's literary works.